Andygrond/hugonette/README.md

 * `routes.php` with route definitions

-Go to the DocumentRoot folder.
-Create two folders there: `static` folder, where you will put the static pages and the folder where your starting page will be placed (let it be `homepage`).
-Put there this two files, but you will want to check/edit their contents.
+Create two folders inside the DocumentRoot: `static` folder, where you will put the static pages and the folder where your starting page will be placed (let it be `homepage`), with two files inside.
+You will want to check/edit their contents.

-* `gate.php` file: edit the relative path to your `.env.php` file in `Require ../.env.php` line
+* `gate.php` file: check the relative path to `.env.php` file in `Require ../.env.php` line

-* `.htaccess` file: check the path to the static pages in the last line: `RewriteRule ^(.*)$ /static/homepage/$1`
+* `.htaccess` file: check the path to your static pages in the last line: `RewriteRule ^(.*)$ /static/homepage/$1`

 TO BE CONTINUED...